Inside: How to keep the house clean and organized in four easy steps. Plus three free printables to keep super organized.

 Sunday: Sweep and shake rugs

-Do you have a trick you use to keep your house clean?
+Do you have a trick you use to keep the house clean and organized?

-To sign up to receive your two free templates, click here.
+To sign up to receive your free templates, click here.